Home > Blog

 • Framework Library: Use a built‑in, pre‑loaded library of compliance and regulatory frameworks tailored to your industry.
 You won’t have to build from scratch.

-• Dashboards & Reporting: Design department- or stakeholder-specific dashboards and reports so every team sees what matters most.
-Real-time insights provide instant visibility into compliance gaps.
+• Dashboards & Reporting: Design department-specific or stakeholder-specific dashboards and reports so every team sees what matters most.
+Real-time visibility into compliance status, audit findings, overdue actions, regulatory obligations, and operational gaps helps leadership make faster and more informed decisions.

-• Notifications & Alerts: Set up custom alerts tied to due dates, regulatory updates, and audit tasks.
-Automate follow-ups so no compliance slips.
+• Notifications & Alerts: Set up custom alerts tied to due dates, regulatory updates, audits, inspections, SDS reviews, corrective actions, and compliance tasks.
+Automated reminders reduce manual follow-ups and help ensure nothing slips through the cracks.

 Pricing